-Fig. 3 provides an overview of erosion, transport and sedimentation that unfolds during the initial 50 days in this model.
-It uses pairs snapshots, at times of 25 and 50 days, showing by means of color, respectively, (i) the water/land surface height above initial sea level, (ii) the instantaneous thickness of sediment suspended by the turbulent flow, (iii) the cumulative bedrock erosion, and (iv) the net cumulative amount of sediment remaining on the surface as a result of the ongoing processes of deposition and erosion.
-Arrows in plots (a) and (b) represent the velocity of the water column but clipped to a maximum amplitude of 200 m/s.
-Arrows in plots (c)-(h) represent the water velocities at the bottom of the water column just above the land surface.
-For better clarity, these velocities have been clipped at 30 m/s.
+Fig. 4 attempts to provide an overview of erosion, transport and sedimentation that unfolds over a span of 100 days in this model.
+It uses pairs snapshots, at times of 50 and 100 days, showing by means of color, respectively, (i) the water surface height above initial sea level, (ii) the water depth, (iii) the cumulative bedrock erosion, (iv) the instantaneous thickness of sediment suspended by the turbulent flow, (v) the net cumulative amount of sediment remaining on the surface as a result of the ongoing processes of deposition and erosion, and (vi) the topography of the continental surface as erosion and deposition and isostatic compensation jointly act to alter it.
+Arrows in all the plots in Fig. 4 represent the water velocities at the bottom of the water column just above the land surface.
+For better clarity, water speeds have been clipped at 30 m/s.
+For reference, the water speed for the onset of cavitation is 15 m/s.
+The vigorous and highly turbulent water flow, whose energy is maintained by the tsunamis, is sufficient to suspend more than 150m (492ft) of sediment near the centers of the circular flow patterns at the high latitudes and several tens of meters most other places above the continent as indicated in Fig. 4(g).
+As the depths of deposited sediment become large beyond 50 days, the amount of suspended sediment diminishes, as observed in Fig. 4(h).
+Nevertheless, the turbulent water transports staggering volumes of eroded sediment for thousands of kilometers across the continent surface.